BBaysinger/bb-portfolio/frontend/README.md

 ## Deployment

-This application is deployed using Docker containers on AWS EC2 with Nginx reverse proxy.
-See the main README and deployment documentation for infrastructure details.
+The frontend is deployed in Docker on AWS EC2 behind a reverse proxy.
+See the main README and deployment docs for the infrastructure details.